25+ Business Goal Examples for Growing Teams

 When everything's a priority, nothing is.

 It happens constantly: teams set 5, 7, even 12 goals per quarter.
 It spreads focus thin and leaves everyone burned out.
 Instead, focus on 1–3 high-leverage goals per team.
+Teams running 1–2 OKRs per quarter are twice as likely to achieve them as those running 3 or more.
 Clarity scales.
-Chaos doesn’t.
+Chaos doesn't.

 2. Writing Vague, Feel-Good Statements